Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

 General
 -------

-Starting this release, the tuleap system logs are handled by logroate.
+Starting this release, the tuleap system logs are handled by logrotate.
 The default configuration is to rotate on weekly basis and to keep 4 weeks of logs.

 Local.inc: